serai-dex/serai/docs/integrations/Monero.md

 ### Addresses

-Monero addresses are an enum, defined as follows:
+Monero addresses are structs, defined as follows:

-  - `standard`:   32-byte key, 32-byte key.
-  - `subaddress`: 32-byte key, 32-byte key.
-  - `featured`:   1-byte flags, 32-byte key, 32-byte key.
+  - `kind`:  Enum {
+               Standard,
+               Subaddress,
+               Featured { flags: u8 }
+             }
+  - `spend`: [u8; 32]
+  - `view`:  [u8; 32]

+Integrated addresses are not supported due to only being able to send to one per Monero transaction.
+Supporting them would add a level of complexity to Serai which isn't worth it.

-This definition of Featured Addresses is non-standard given the flags are intended to be a VarInt, yet as of now, only half of the bits are used, with no further planned features.
-Accordingly, it should be fine to fix its length, which makes it comply with expectations present here.
+This definition of Featured Addresses is non-standard since the flags are represented by a u8, not a VarInt.
+Currently, only half of the bits are used, with no further planned features.
+Accordingly, it should be fine to fix its size.
 If needed, another enum entry for a 2-byte flags Featured Address could be added.

+This definition is also non-standard by not having a Payment ID field.
+This is per not supporting integrated addresses.

 ### In Instructions

-Monero In Instructions are present via `tx.extra`, specifically via inclusion in a `TX_EXTRA_TAG_PADDING` tag, and accordingly limited to 255 bytes.
+Monero In Instructions are present via `tx.extra`, specifically via inclusion in a `TX_EXTRA_NONCE` tag, and accordingly limited to 255 bytes.

 ### Out Instructions